How Many People Get a 34, 35, 36 on the ACT? Score Breakdown

 #4: Take Full-Length Practice Tests

 If you're not taking full-length ACT practice tests, get to it.
-ACT, Inc. offers six free practice tests you can download as PDFs.
+The ACT offers free practice tests you can download or take online.
 I suggest sticking mainly with official tests as these are guaranteed to give you a highly realistic test-taking experience.
 What's more, they're all free!

 In terms of prep, try to space out your practice tests throughout your ACT study plan.
 Take one at the beginning of your study schedule to get your baseline score (the score you start with before engaging in any prep), and then take the others intermittently throughout your study plan.
 You'll essentially use practice tests to determine your weaknesses and strengths.